Previous Post--

 Went strictly to a gluten-free diet

-Bought organic butter and started making ghee.
+Bought organic butter and started making

-Ordered a nut bag to make my own nut milk.
+nut bag to make my own nut milk.

 Made homemade almond and coconut milk.